lydiazajiczek/AFM_GAN/README.md

 ## Installation and Testing
 Tested on Windows 10 and Ubuntu 18.04.3 LTS.

+To fully test, follow all the below steps.
+To just test prediction using a pre-trained model, skip steps 3 and 4.
 1. Install Python 3.5.2/3.68 with the following packages:
 	* tensorflow-gpu (tested with version 1.11.0/1.12.0 using CUDA 9.0)
 	* keras (tested with version 2.24)